martindyrba/DeepLearningInteractiveVis/README.md

 The interactive bokeh application [InteractiveVis](InteractiveVis) can be run for inspecting the created relevance maps overlaid on the original input images.

-To run it, there are two options.
+To run it, there are three options.

+1. We set up a public web service to quickly try it out: [http://explaination.net:5006/InteractiveVis](http://explaination.net:5006/InteractiveVis)

+2. Alternatively download the docker container from DockerHub: ```sudo docker pull martindyrba/interactivevis``` Then use the scripts ```sudo ./[run_docker_intvis.sh](run_docker_intvis.sh)``` and ```sudo ./[stop_docker_intvis.sh](stop_docker_intvis.sh)``` to run or stop the Bokeh app.
+After starting the docker container, the app will be available from your web browser: [http://localhost:5006/InteractiveVis](http://localhost:5006/InteractiveVis)

-1. Point the anaconda prompt to the DeepLearningInteractiveVis main directory and then run bokeh using:
+3. Download this Git repository.
+Install the required Python modules (see below).
+Then point the anaconda prompt to the DeepLearningInteractiveVis main directory and then run Bokeh using:
 ```
 bokeh serve InteractiveVis --show
 ```

-2. Alternatively download the docker container from my [Nextcloud folder](https://nextcloud.dzne.de/index.php/s/MPWSDzKgfJWCH5W)
-Then use the scripts ```install_docker_image_intvis.sh```, ```run_docker_intvis.sh```, and ```stop_docker_intvis.sh``` to install, run, and stop the Bokeh app, respectively.

-After running Bokeh, the app will be available from your web browser: [http://localhost:5006/InteractiveVis](http://localhost:5006/InteractiveVis)

 ![Screenshot of the InteractiveVis app](Screenshot_InteractiveVis.png)*Screenshot of the InteractiveVis app*